 |Non-Unicode||Non-Unicode||This is a very limiting scenario for multilingual data.
 You can use only a single code page.|

 SQL Server provides data types such as nchar and nvarchar to store Unicode data.
 These data types encode text in a format called UTF-16.
 The Unicode Consortium allocates each character a unique codepoint, which is a value in the range 0x0000 to 0x10FFFF.
-The most frequently used characters have codepoint values that will fit into a 16-bit word in memory and on disk, but characters with codepoint values larger than 0xFFFF require two consecutive 16-bit words.
+The most frequently used characters have codepoint values that fit into a 16-bit word in memory and on disk, but characters with codepoint values larger than 0xFFFF require two consecutive 16-bit words.
 These characters are called supplementary characters, and the two consecutive 16-bit words are called surrogate pairs.

 If you use supplementary characters: